denten-books/plain-text/5-surface.md

 Hanes proposed to fill the cover plate of their box with a transparent liquid to host "visible, weakly ferromagnetic crystals."
 When sandwiched between the two plates, a piece of magnetic tape would activate the crystals to align with the embedded inscription.
-In this way, the top plate would reveal the "visible outlines" of the underlying magnetic symbol [@youngquist_magnetic_1961, 1].
+In this way, the top plate would reveal the "visibl[e] outline[s]" of the underlying magnetic symbol [@youngquist_magnetic_1961, 1].

-!["The positioning of a magnetic recording card for visual observation of symbols recorded thereon," from [@youngquist_magnetic_1961, 1]](images/youngquist.png)
+!["The positioning of a magnetic recording card for visual observation of symbols recorded thereon," from [@youngquist_magnetic_1961]](images/youngquist.png)

 Yet the problem remained.
 Data arrangement along the length of the narrow magnetic tape had a fundamentally differing structure from data arranged on a broad sheet of paper.
 The next generation of IBM Magnetic Selectric typewriters added a "composer" control unit to further address that difference.
 The IBM Composer could restore some of the formatting lost in the transition between paper and magnet.
 It added capabilities for margin control and text justification.
-The original IBM Composer unit achieved margin justification (its chief innovation over the typewriter) by asking the operator to type each line twice: "one rough typing to determine what a line would contain, and a second justified typing" [@morgan_ibm_1968, 69].
+The original IBM Composer unit achieved margin justification (its chief innovation over the typewriter) by asking the operator to type each line twice: "one rough typing to determine what words a line would contain, and a second, justified typing" [@morgan_ibm_1968, 69].
 After the "first typing," an indicator mechanism helped the operator calculate the variable spacing needed to achieve paragraph justification.
 The formatting and content of each line thus required separate input passes to achieve the desired result.

 +-------------------+---------------+-------------------------------+
 |  Model            | Year          | Technologies                  |